Fixin's for People Who Like Food

 Add a pinch of Salt and a few grinds of Black Pepper, then mix again to distribute evenly.

-Cover and rest the batter for at least 30 minutes or refrigerate up to 3 days.
+Cover and rest the batter for a minimum of 30 minutes or refrigerate up to 3 days.

 The Sausages

-Arrange the sausages a 12-inch oven-safe pan.
-Bake at 450° F for 10 minutes, then turn each Sausage to brown the other side. bake for another 5 minutes until the Sausages are golden brown and fully cooked.
-Remove the Sausages and reserve for later.
+Arrange the sausages in a 12-inch oven-safe pan.
+Bake at 450° F for 10 minutes, then turn each Sausage to brown the other side.
+Bake for another 5 minutes until the Sausages are golden brown and fully cooked.
+Remove the pan from the oven.

-Heat oil in 12-inch saute pan over medium heat until shimmering.
-Add Onions and spread to cover the bottom of the pan.
+While the Yorkshire Pudding is cooking, heat oil in separate 12-inch skillet over medium heat until the Oil is shimmering.
+Add the Onions and spread to cover the bottom of the pan.
 Add 1/4 Cup Water and immediately cover.
 Cook until Onions have softened, about 10 minutes.

 Remove the lid and stir, allowing any remaining water to evaporate.
 Stir the Onions occasionally and continue to simmer until they begin to brown.

-After the Onions are sufficiently browned, Use the Broth mixture to deglaze the pan.
+After the Onions are sufficiently browned, leave the Onions in the pan and use the Marmite/Broth mixture to deglaze the pan.

 Increase the heat to medium-high, and bring to boil, then reduce heat to a simmer.

-Continue to scrape up any browned bits from bottom and sides of pan, stirring it back into the Sauce.
+Continue to scrape up any browned bits from the bottom and the sides of pan, stirring it back into the Sauce.

 Simmer for 3 to 5 more minutes.